Rail Motor Society: History

 In October 1986, CPH 1 was returned to traffic painted in post-war cream and green livery.
 It was joined by CPH 7 in January 1987 and together these have toured NSW and beyond extensively.
 In July 2011 they were joined by CPH 3.

 In August 1986, HPC 402 was leased back to the State Rail Authority and after an overhaul used as a radio system test unit operating across NSW.
 Initially leased for six months, it would not be until July 2000 that it returned to the Society after travelling some 200,000 km.
 It has continued to see regular main line use, often being hired by rail network owners for radio testing and for infrastructure and executive inspections.
 Since 2000, it has performed numerous rounds of these operational activities.
 Recent operations include testing interfaces for Sydney Trains Digital Train Radio System (DTRS), ARTC executive inspections and in 2013 route training for the newly standardised North East main line and the Benalla to Oaklands line in Victoria.

 In 2018, the Society became the custodian of former NSW Government Railways (and 3801 Limited's) 73 Class shunting locomotive, 7344, under a custody agreement with Transport Heritage NSW.
 Like 621/721, 7344 is part of the RailCorp heritage fleet.
 7344 was delivered to Paterson on 28 December 2018.
-In Society service, 7344 will be returned to its original Indian Red colour scheme.
+In Society service, 7344 has been returned to its original Indian Red colour scheme.

-42-Foot Rail Motor Trailer CTC 51 is currently under restoration to operational service by the Society.
+42-Foot Rail Motor Trailer CTC 51 is currently under restoration to operational service by the Society, while 600/700 Class vehicles 602 and 707 are in the early stages of restoration.

+In June 2023, the Society purchased 620 Class rail car 629/729 from a private source.
+It is planned that 629/729 will be returned to operational condition for mainline service.

 Depot and Museum

 The Society's Depot and Museum is situated in the old Goods Yard adjacent to Paterson Railway Station.
 This one hectare site is located on the north-western side of the North Coast Railway Line, 213 kilometres north of Sydney and 20 kilometres north of Maitland.
 The site houses the Society's rail motor fleet, a large three-road storage shed, maintenance facilities and the old station Master's cottage.
 The cottage houses a small museum with a collection of railway memorabilia.
 Member facilities are provided in two carriages (TAM 503 and BR 1395) located on an isolated track segment.
+A former FreightCorp training car FZ 663 is used for a meal room and training facility.
 During 2017, the Depot facilities were expanded and improved with the construction of a 30-metre by 4-metre extension to the shed to create a weather-proof workshop.
 This work was funded by a NSW Heritage Grant.
 During 2020, the Depot site was increased in size with the inclusion of the abandoned ARTC siding located in the railway corridor adjacent to the eastern boundary.